Welcome to today's edition of the Rush 24-7 podcast.

 Well, I'm not sure we have a truce.

-Uh our legislation, which is bipartisan, five Democrats, five Republicans will introduce it today on the floor of the Senate, says do the 45-day review.
+Our legislation, which is bipartisan, five Democrats, five Republicans will introduce it today on the floor of the Senate, says do the 45-day review.

 That's necessary.

-But it also says give Congress, not just the President, the findings, and let Congress have an opportunity 30 days to disapprove the deal.
+But it also says give Congress, not just the President, the findings and let Congress have an opportunity 30 days to disapprove the deal.

-That's what's needed because the President has already decided.
+That's what's needed because the president has already decided.

-So you have a separation of powers battle going on here.
+So, you have a separation of powers battle going on here.

 It's an attempt to weaken the president.

-It happens all the time, but it's happened since the founding of the country.
+This happens all the time, but it's happened since the founding of the country.

 These battles for power that the Congress has always made against the executive are nothing new.